OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 #### 7. DynamicColumnAttribute

-Since V1.26.0, you can set the attributes of columns dynamically
+Since V1.26.0, we can set the attributes of Column dynamically
 ```csharp
             var config = new OpenXmlConfiguration
             {